Village Care Project

 AIRPORT TRANSFERS

-airport transfers are included if you arrive/depart on same day as your trip leader.
+airport transfers in Tanzania are included if you arrive/depart on same day as your trip leader.

-We pick you up at JRO Kilamanjaro, Tanzania, Africa between noon and 10 pm
+We pick you up at JRO Killamanjaro, Tanzania, Africa between noon and 10 pm

 On Return we take you to JRO Airport between 1 pm - 7 pm (will drop you off 3 hours prior to your flight) (Note if you need to arrive or depart on different days, just let us know and we will try to help you but there will be add'l transfer fees.)